 - Howard University (J.D.
 2007; Editor-in-Chief, Howard Law Journal); Tougaloo College (B.A. summa cum laude 2004; Valedictorian; Alpha Lambda Delta)

-- District of Columbia, Georgia, Mississippi, U.S. Supreme Court, U.S. Court of Appeals for the Fourth Circuit, and U.S. District Court for the District of Maryland
+- District of Columbia, Georgia, Mississippi, U.S. Supreme Court, U.S. Court of Appeals for the Fourth Circuit, and U.S. District Courts for the District of Maryland and the Southern District of Mississippi

-- Served with the U.S. Department of Justice in the following two positions: Deputy Chief of Staff and Counselor to the Attorney General of the United States (2015-2017) and White House Liaison and Counselor to the Attorney General (2014-2015); White House Fellow (2013-2014)
+- Served on the Biden-Harris Presidential Transition's Department of Justice Agency Review Team (November 2020 to January 2021); served with the U.S. Department of Justice as Deputy Chief of Staff and Counselor to the Attorney General of the United States (2015-2017) and White House Liaison and Counselor to the Attorney General (2014-2015); White House Fellow (2013-2014)

 National Law Journal: "D.C.
 Rising Star" Award (2020)